jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 ---
-title: how to choose cloud provider - A Practical Guide for Business
+title: How To Choose Your Cloud Provider - A Practical Guide For Business
 date: '2025-10-27'
 draft: false
 slug: '/how-to-choose-cloud-provider'